 When you become aware of your own breath, aware of the touch, feeling, taste, smell, and the sounds reverberating around you, congratulations, you are fully present.
 You have managed to escape your mind and be alive at the moment.

 Have you done anything listed in this post?
 What did it feel like after?
-Are you doing it everyday?
-If not, what seems to stop you from maintaining this exercise?
+Are you doing it every day?
+What other mindful practices are you doing?

 Let me know by commenting down below!
 If you found this post, useful or informational, hit like and share, or reblog! 🙂